MicrosoftDocs/SupportArticles-docs/support/azure/devops/troubleshoot-azure-web-apps-tasks-deployments.md

 ---
-title: Troubleshoot Azure web app tasks and deployment issues
+title: Troubleshoot Azure Web App tasks and deployment issues
-description: This article provides the documentation for tasks and describes steps to capture debug logs for a deeper investigation of the tasks. ms.date: 04/27/2023 ms.custom: sap:Pipelines ms.reviewer: ms.service: azure-devops
+description: This article provides the documentation for tasks and describes steps to capture debug logs for a deeper investigation of the tasks. ms.date: 04/27/2023 ms.custom: sap:Pipelines ms.reviewer: dmittal, cathmill ms.service: azure-devops
 ---
-# Troubleshoot Azure web app tasks and deployment issues
+# Troubleshoot Azure Web App tasks and deployment issues

 ## Tasks documentation